Ram pressure stripping in the EAGLE simulation: Effect of Tidal Forces

 \section{Effect of Tidal Forces}

 In addition to ram pressure, galaxies in clusters experience tidal interactions with both the central potential of the cluster and other satellite galaxies.
 A statistical study of these processes in the EAGLE simulation was presented in \citet{marasco}.
-Unlike ram pressure, tidal forces can also strip stars from galaxies.
-To limit the number of tidally-affected galaxies in our sample, we did not select galaxies that decreased in stellar mass during the timestep in which they entered their host clusters.
+Unlike ram pressure, tidal forces can strip stars and dark matter from galaxies in addition to gas.
+To limit the number of tidally-affected galaxies in our sample, we did not select galaxies that decreased in stellar mass during the EAGLE snapshot in which they entered their host clusters.
 However, the galaxies are nevertheless able to lose stellar mass during their later evolution.
 It is also possible for them to lose stellar mass to tidal forces in their outer regions while gaining a larger amount in their inner regions due to star formation.
 Furthermore, the ionized gas halo and sometimes the neutral gas disk extend further out in radius than the stellar distribution, and thus can be affected by tides even if the stars are unaffected.
 For these reasons, we attempt here to estimate the maximum possible effect of tides on our simulated galaxy sample (\S \ref{galsamp}).

 We exploit the fact that tidal forces, whether from the central galaxy or other satellites, affect stars and dark matter as well as gas.
 Continuous tidal stripping, such as that typically experienced by a galaxy traveling around the center of a cluster, produces a tidal radius outside of which matter is stripped.
 This radius should be equal for all types of matter within the galaxy.
-At each timestep, we find the dark matter and stellar radii outside of which $90\%$ of the particles of that type become unbound, as long at there are at least 30 particles outside the radius.
+At each simulation output, we find the dark matter and stellar radii outside of which $90\%$ of the particles of that type become unbound, as long at there are at least 30 particles outside the radius.
 Defined this way, such a radius does not always exist, particularly for the star particles, because the star particle distribution is less physically extended that the dark matter distribution and thus requires stronger tides to be tidally stripped.
 We consider the above quantity an estimate of the potential tidal truncation radius.

+We would expect this method to fail to estimate the truncation radius of the galaxy gas in cases where the gas extends further than both the dark matter and the stars, and neither the dark matter nor the stars have a well-defined truncation radius.
+If the spatial extent of the different particle types is taken to be their $99\%$ radii, then it is only for $4\%$ of the outputs in our sample that the truncation radius is not successfully estimated.